Mercedes Bryce Morgan

 Mercedes Bryce Morgan is an American filmmaker and music video director.
-She is best known for directing the films Fixation and Spoonful of Sugar.
+She is best known for directing the films Fixation and Bone Lake.

 Career

 Mercedes graduated with a BA in Film and Television Production from the USC School of Cinematic Arts in Los Angeles.
-In 2018, she directed and executive produced, Stargate Origins, a continuation of the Stargate franchise for MGM Studios.
 She directed Todrick Hall’s visual album "All American" Forbidden.
 She has also directed music videos for artists such as Marshmello, Saygrace, Slushii, Chvrches and Todrick Hall.

 Mercedes's feature film directorial debut Fixation, premiered at the Toronto International Film Festival in 2022.
 In 2022, she directed her second feature film Spoonful of Sugar, premiered on Shudder.
-In 2024 she directed a thriller for LD Entertainment, titled Bone Lake.
+In 2024, she directed the thriller Bone Lake for LD Entertainment, which premiered at Fantastic Fest.